Participation in the arts

 Weighting is based on mid-year population estimates from the Office for National Statistics.

-In 2017/18, 78.9% of people aged 16 years and over had taken part in the arts.
+In 2018 to 2019, 77.4% of survey respondents aged 16 and over had taken part in the arts.
 This is a reliable estimate of the percentage of people in England who took part in the arts in that period.
 But because the Taking Part Survey is based on a random sample, it’s impossible to be 100% certain of the true percentage.

-It’s 95% certain, however, that somewhere between 77.4% and 80.4% of all people aged 16 years and over in England took part in the arts.
+It’s 95% certain that between 75.8% and 78.9% of all people aged 16 and over in England took part in the arts.
 In statistical terms, this is a 95% confidence interval.
-This means that if 100 random samples were taken, then 95 times out of 100 the estimate would fall between the upper and lower confidence interval.
+This means that if 100 random samples were taken, the estimate would fall between 75.8% and 78.9% on 95 occasions.
 But 5 times out of 100 it would fall outside this range.

-For 2017/18, the smallest ethnic group in regards to respondents was ‘Other’, providing 79 of the 7715 respondents sampled.
-The wider confidence interval for this group - between 59.1% and 82.8% - reflects greater uncertainty.
+For 2018 to 2019, the ethnic with the smallest number of respondents was the Other ethnic group.
+46 of the 8,161 respondents were from this ethnic group.
+The wider confidence interval for this group (between 49.1% and 80.4%) reflects greater uncertainty.

-Changes over time and differences between groups are only reported where they are statistically significant at the 95% level.
+Changes over time and differences between groups are only reported if they are statistically significant at the 95% level.
 This means that we can be confident that the differences seen in our sampled respondents are reflective of the population.
-The statistical tests used mean we can be confident that if we carried out the same survey on different random samples of the population, 95 times out of 100 we would get similar findings.

 Further technical information